ahalves/fpga-2048/log.md

 **Description:**

-Fixed a stupid typo with edge triggering buttons...
+Fixed a stupid typo with edge triggering buttons... (i can't copy and paste lol)

 Finally figured out sliding and merging! (only up so far)